ropensci-archive/roweb2/content/technotes/2018-08-08-phylotar-release.md

 The phylotaR package, like its earlier inspiration [PhyLoTa](http://phylota.net/), identifies sequences of shared orthology not by naming matching but instead through the use of an alignment search tool, [BLAST](https://en.wikipedia.org/wiki/BLAST).
 As a result, a user of phylotaR is able to download more relevant sequence data for their phylogenetic analysis than they otherwise would.

-The entire phylotaR pipeline is automated and all a user needs to supply is a taxonomic group of interest for which the user would like to identify ortholgous sequences.
+From the taxon of interest the phylotaR pipeline traverses down the taxonomy and downloads entires subsets of sequences representing different nodes in the taxonomy.
+For taxa with too many sequences (e.g. *Homo sapiens*, *Arabidopsis thaliana*), a random subset is instead downloaded.
+For each of these subsets of downloaded sequences all-vs-all BLAST is then performed.
+The BLAST results of these subsets are parsed to identify all the independent, homologous clusters of sequences as determined using E-values and coverages.
+A secondary clustering step performs BLAST again to identify higher-level taxonomic clusters, above the level at which the all-vs-all BLAST searches were performed.
+This pipeline is automated and all a user needs to supply is a taxonomic group of interest for which the user would like to identify clusters.
 The pipeline is broken down into four stages: retrieve taxonomic information ('taxise'), download sequences, identify clusters and identify clusters among the clusters.

 ![phylotaR pipeline stages](/img/blog-images/2018-08-08-phylotar/stages.png)
 *Figure 1.
 The stages of phylotaR pipeline: taxise, download, cluster and cluster^2.
 Note, 'taxise' is the name of a stage and does not relate to the package `taxize`.*

+After a pipeline has completed, the package provides a series of tools for interacting with the results to identify potential ortholgous clusters suitable for phylogenetic analysis.
+These tools include filtering based on

 For more information on how the pipeline works, please see the open-access scientific article: [phylotaR: An Automated Pipeline for Retrieving Orthologous DNA Sequences from GenBank in R](https://doi.org/10.3390/life8020020)